joetainment/bill-and-buck/story__main__chapter__remys_blanket.md

 Luckily for them, Wilbert was going to be fine.
 Though he'd taken a pretty hard knock, it wasn't truly life threatening.
 Within a few minutes, he started to awaken.

 Wilbert woke up at a very slow pace.
-Somewhat dazed,all that he perceived at first was vague feelings.
+Somewhat dazed, all that he perceived at first was vague feelings.
 His sore skull and significant headache being the most obvious.

 Then, sounds came into his awareness.
 Wilbert could hear pattering rain and howling wind, which had quieted somewhat from the worst of the storm.